dashingsoft/pyarmor/docs/platforms.rst

 For all the latest platforms, refer to https://github.com/dashingsoft/pyarmor-core/blob/master/platforms/index.json

 There may be serveral dynamic libraries with different features in each platform.
 The platform name with feature number suffix combines an unique name.

+Each feature has its own bit:

+  - 1: Anti-Debug
+  - 2: JIT
+  - 4: ADV, advanced mode
+  - 8: SUPER, super mode

-For example, ``windows.x86_64.7`` means anti-debug, JIT and andvanced mode supported, ``windows.x86_64.0`` means no any feature.
+For example, ``windows.x86_64.7`` means anti-debug(1), JIT(2) and andvanced

-Note that the dynamic library with different features aren't compatible.
-For example, try to obfuscate the scripts with target platform ``linux.x86_64.0`` in the Windows, the obfuscated scripts don't work in the target machine.
-Because the full features dynamic library ``windows.x86_64.7`` is used in the Windows by default.
-Now the common platforms are full features, most of the others not yet.
+mode(4) supported, ``windows.x86_64.0`` means no any feature, so highest speed.

+Note that zero feature dynamic library isn't compatible with any featured library.
+For security reason, the zero feature library uses different alogrithm to obfuscate the scripts.
+So the platform ``windows.x86_64.7`` can not share the same obfuscated scripts with platform ``linux.armv7.0``.

 In some platforms, `pyarmor` doesn't know it but there is available dynamic library in the table `The Others Prebuilt Libraries For PyArmor`_.
 Just download it and save it in the path ``~/.pyarmor/platforms/SYSTEM/ARCH``, this command ``pyarmor -d download`` will also display this path at the beginning.
 It's appreicated to send this platform information to jondy.zhao@gmail.com so that it could be recognized by `pyarmor` automatically.

 This script will display the required information by `pyarmor`:

 .. code-block:: python